albertszg/Coreloss/README.md

 Core Loss: Unsupervised Anomaly Detection under Data Pollution

-A plug-and-play replacement for MSE loss!
+# A plug-and-play replacement for MSE loss!

 Use case is shown in Script_coreloss.py.
 Can runing on the environment with pytorch 1.9

-the code is published and if you're intrested in this work, please cite it!
+# If you're intrested in this work, please cite it!

 @article{shang2023core,
   title={Core loss: Mining core samples efficiently for robust machine anomaly detection against data pollution},